 1 (vii) adjustments to the property tax credit thresholds to better 2 match need to the benefit; 3 (viii) a system for ongoing monitoring of the Education Fund and 4 Vermont's education finance system, to include consideration of a standing 5 Education Fund advisory committee; 6 (ix) an analysis of the impact of healthcare costs on the Education 7 Fund, including recommendations for whether, and if so, what, changes need 8 to be made to contain costs; and 9 (x) implementation details for any recommended changes to the 10 education funding system.
 [Repealed.]
 11 (E) Additional considerations.
 The Commission may consider any 12 other topic, factor, or issue that it deems relevant to its work and 13 recommendations.
 [Repealed.]
 14 (f) Reports.
-The Commission shall prepare and submit to the General 15 Assembly the following: 16 10 (1) a formal, written work plan, which shall include a communication 17 (1) a formal, written work plan, which shall include a communication plan to maximize public engagement, on or before September 15, 2024; 17 plan to maximize public engagement, on or before September 15, 2024;
+The Commission shall prepare and submit to the General 15 Assembly the following: 16 (1) a formal, written work plan, which shall include a communication 17 plan to maximize public engagement, on or before September 15, 2024; 18 (2) a written report containing its preliminary findings and 19 recommendations, including short-term cost containment considerations for the 20 2025 legislative session, on or before December 15, 2024; and